php/web-bugs/docs/templates.md

 # Templates

-A simple template engine is integrated in the application to separate logic from the presentation.

-Several methods are provided to create a template with one main layout, blocks, and escaping of strings to not introduce too common XSS vulnerabilities.
+A simple template engine separates logic from the presentation and provides methods for creating nested templates and escaping strings to protect against too common XSS vulnerabilities.

 It is initialized in the application bootstrap: